 In terms of what’s actually known to work:

-- Hypothesis integrates as smoothly with py.test and unittest as I can make it, and this is verified as part of the CI.
+- Hypothesis integrates as smoothly with py.test and unittest as we can make it, and this is verified as part of the CI.
+Note however that

 - Nose works fine with hypothesis, and this is tested as part of the CI. yield based tests simply won’t work.